HIT-ReFreSH/JMobileSuit/docs/articles/ComplexCommands.md

 # Create Complex Commands

-**These features only works on JMobileSuitLite 0.1.1.4 or later version**
+**These features only works on JMobileSuit 0.1.1.4 or later version**

 Code example is at the end of this part.

 ## Parsable-type Parameters

-**This feature only works on JMobileSuitLite 0.1.6 or later version**
+**This feature only works on JMobileSuit 0.1.6 or later version**

 MobileSuit's parameter type can be anything you like, in case there is a parser;
-JMobileSuitLite support this function, now.
+JMobileSuit support this function, now.

 ### Create or Select a parser